SQL Skills Generator · from your Postgres, for any AI tool

 Auto-compile per persona

 Chion auto-compiles CHION.md, CLAUDE.md, AGENTS.md, SKILL.md mirrors plus the per-persona skills/ cascade.
-One Opus pass per persona; deterministic; same input → same output.
+One Claude Opus pass per persona; deterministic; same input → same output.
 Natively compatible with Claude Code, Codex, and Cursor.

 One compile per persona.
 Same input → same agent file.
 Deterministic, not generated-on-the-fly.